pomf/pomf/README.md

 Only tested with Nginx + PHP5.5 + MySQL, but should work with newer PHP or any other PDO-compatible database.

+Also keep in mind that the code is very outdated compared to what Pomf.se really uses right now, I will push the new code soon.

 # Install
 For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL, Node, or NPM.
 So we'll just assume you already have them all running well.